Tom Harris is injured in a high school football game and ends up in the hospital.

 Tanner said, “John Muir Hospital emergency entrance, please.
 My bud here was injured and we need to get him there as soon as possible.”

 The cab driver nodded an okay, pressed a button on the meter.
 He didn’t ask to see if Tanner had enough money for the trip.
 Tanner watched the speedometer and saw the driver push the speed limit a bit.
 Well, more than a bit.
-And he kept changing lanes and getting ahead of the traffic.
+And he kept changing lanes to get ahead of traffic.

 During the trip Tom told Tanner what happened at the foster home over the weekend and this morning, and that he hadn’t been given his allowance that he was supposed to get each week, nor the bus ticket that he was supposed to get at the start of each month.
 He never got his allowance on time.
 This month was the first that he didn’t get his bus ticket on time even though he knew that two of the other boys got theirs.